microlinkhq/browserless/README.md

 })
 ```

-Once the browser is initialized, some browser high level methods are available:
+Once the browser is initialized, some browser high-level methods are available:

 ```js
 // Now, just call `createContext` for creating a browser tab